yzhang18/RNA-SeqEZPZ-NF/README.md

 1. To run the pipeline, if you haven't already, go to the ```RNA-SeqEZPZ``` directory that you cloned on the first step, run ```run_shiny_analysis.sh``` with filepath set to ```project_ex```.
    <br/>
    ***Note*** on ```filepath```: since you are using reference file downloaded following the steps above, you only need to set ```filepath``` to a location where FASTQ files and project directory are either in the specified path or within its subdirectories.
-See the section [Running your own dataset using zebrafish danRer11 genome](#running-your-own-dataset-using-zebrafish-danRer11-genome).
+See the section [Running your own dataset using zebrafish danRer11 genome](#running-your-own-dataset-using-zebrafish-danRer11-genome) for running the pipeline using genome that's neither hg19 nor hg38.
    ```
    # go to RNA-SeqEZPZ folder
    # if you are currently in ref/hg38 folder following step 7 above, go up to RNA-SeqEZPZ folder